MicrosoftDocs/windowsserverdocs/EssentialsDocs/use/Get-Connected-in-Windows-Server-Essentials.md

         -   For all other computers, first create a network user account on the server by using the Dashboard.
 Create the user account with Administrator or Standard user privileges, based on the tasks that are performed by the person using the computer.

-    4. If your computer is running --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows 8, --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows 8.1 or Windows 10, skip this step.
+    4. If your computer is running  Windows 8,  Windows 8.1 or Windows 10, skip this step.
 If your computer is running Windows 7, and if you have documents, pictures, or personal preferences (such as desktop backgrounds, screen savers, or Internet Explorer favorites) that you want to keep after you join the computer to the new network, on the **Choose if you want to move your existing data and settings** page of the wizard, select the **Move my data and settings to my new network user account**.

     5. Choose if you want to automatically wake the computer to create a backup on the **Choose if you want to wake this computer to create its backup** page.